← Back to Articles

 Every step introduces delay.
 Every delay means dumpsites accumulate, attract more dumping (the "broken windows" effect), and create compounding public health and environmental hazards.
 The system was designed for a lower volume of incidents and has never been adapted to handle the scale Oakland now faces.

-The missing piece isn't funding — Oakland already spends $24 million a year.
+The missing piece isn't funding — Oakland already makes substantial annual investments in cleanup operations.
 It's information.
 The city doesn't have a real-time, comprehensive picture of where dumping is occurring, how quickly it's being addressed, and whether cleanup efforts are producing lasting results.

 What Data-Driven Detection Could Change